IBM/ICDAR2021-SLP/README.md

-A critical challenge for automated information extraction from scientific literature is that the documents often contain content that is not in natural language, such as figures and table.
+A critical challenge for automated information extraction from scientific literature is that the documents often contain content that is not in natural language, such as figures and tables.
 Nevertheless, such content usually illustrates key results, messages, or summarizations of the research.
 To obtain a comprehensive understanding of scientific literature, the automated system must be able to recognize the layout of the documents and parse the